 How to Make a Fabric Memo Board

 Most people could probably use a little more organization in their lives; I sure know I could.
-A great way to reign in all those loose notes, receipts and calendars is a memo board.
+A great way to rein in all those loose notes, receipts and calendars is a memo board.
 Sometimes called a French Memo Board, these quilted ribbon boards are a stylish alternative to traditional bulletin boards while still providing a lot of function.

 The great thing about making your own memo board is that you can tailor the design exactly to your needs.
-You can make it as large or as small as you want and you can add more or less ribbon for displaying large photos or small notes.
+You can make it as large or as small as you want, and you can add more or less ribbon for displaying large photos or small notes.
 There are a lot of different ways you can make this project, and we’re going to walk you through one.

 Memo Board Materials:

 - 1/2” Plywood board

 - Batting #100158